Tropical Storm Barijat (2018)

-Tropical Storm Barijat, known in the Philippines as Tropical Storm Neneng, was a weak tropical storm that caused flooding in the far northern regions of the Philippines and Southern China.
-The thirty-third tropical depression and twenty-third tropical storm of the 2018 Pacific typhoon season, it was first noted as an area of convection in the South China Sea on September 6.
+Tropical Storm Barijat, known in the Philippines as Tropical Storm Neneng, was a weak and compact tropical storm that caused flooding in the far northern regions of the Philippines and Southern China in mid-September 2018.
+Barijat, a replacement name for Utor which is a Marshallese word for coastal areas impacted by waves or winds, the thirty-third tropical depression and twenty-third tropical storm of the 2018 Pacific typhoon season, it was first noted as an area of convection in the South China Sea on September 6.
 On September 8, it was upgraded to a tropical depression, and by September 11, it intensified into a tropical storm, with the Japan Meteorological Agency (JMA) giving it the name Barijat.
 Barijat peaked in intensity 6 hours later, with 10-min winds of 40 kn and 1-min winds of 45 kn.
 Barijat continued westward, and on November 12 at 00:30 UTC, it made landfall over Zhanjiang, quickly dissipating afterwards.